DO3SE/DO3SE-UI/notes/pn_gsto_2010-08-06/NOTES.rst

       + H_a_jmax: activation energy for J_max
       + H_d_jmax: deactivation energy for J_max
       + S_V_jmax: entropy term

+Should hopefully be able to reduce parameter inputs to remove Teta, H_a/H_d and S_V.

 **NOTE:** This method is going to be computationally more expensive than others due to it's iterative nature.
 Maybe the value search can be improved?